-Tiffany Reiter is an Associate in the Boston office of Fish & Richardson.
+Tiffany Reiter, Ph.D., is a principal in the Boston office of Fish & Richardson P.C.
 Dr. Reiter’s practice emphasizes U.S. and foreign patent prosecution, opinion work, due diligence studies, and portfolio advisement.

 Technical areas of Dr. Reiter’s prosecution and opinion work include molecular biology, biochemistry and biochemical pathways, genetics, cellular biology, virology, recombinant protein manufacturing, nucleic acid vectors and RNAi, chromatin remodeling, array technology, immunology, recombinant antibody screening and engineering, molecular medicine, screening and diagnostic assays and kits, biomarkers, transgenic plants and animals, cell lines, nanoparticle technology, surgical procedures, vaccines, and neuroscience.